MaterializeInc/materialize/doc/user/content/sql/create-source/text-kafka.md

 - Is append-only.
 - Decodes data received from the `data` topic published by Kafka running on `localhost:9092` as text.
-- Persists messages from the `data` topic to local disk.
+- Caches messages from the `data` topic to local disk.

 ## Related pages